 6. How we store this data

-We keep personal information about you during the application process.
+We keep personal information about you during the application process and retain it if you are successful or, if unsuccessful, for 6 months after we have communicated our decision to you.
 We may also keep it beyond this if this is necessary.
 Our record retention schedule sets out how long we keep information about applicants.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.